chall6753/Groups/NOTES.md

 - created signup and login on backend
 - added sessions and cookies
 - create react app "client" within rails app
+- login in and sign up done on front end
+- redux working for login and sign up
+- start groups reducer and Create Group page

+4/22

+- nothing

+4/23
+- added logout button component
+- added current user action that is dispatched in App component to keep person logged in -